1935711/prod-kmriv/README.md

 The simulation itself proceeds like this:
 1. **Sense** = Measure the concentration of trails ahead to find the angle relative to the heading in which there is a highest trail concentration.
 2. **Rotate** = Change of heading angle based on the sensed value.
-3. **Move** = Agent moves in the heading direction but will avoid collisions through smallest possible change in heading angle (if a collision can be avoided to the left and right with equal length, the direction chosen is random).
+3. **Move** = Agent moves in the heading direction (collisions will be accepted here even though the original paper did not allow them).
 4. **Deposit** = At the new position of the agent, a fresh trail is left in the trail map.
 5. **Diffuse** = A mean filter is applied on the trail map to simulate the trails spreading out.
 6. **Decay** = The trail map is multiplied (element-wise) by some number 0 < n < 1 to simulate the trail slowly dissipating over time.